E-commerce / D2C

 Who we invited

-20 people who added to cart but didn't pay in the last two weeks.
+20 people who added a product to the cart and didn't pay in the last two weeks.

 Format

-A 10–12 minute interview; invitations went out in chat via a Telegram bot.
+A 10–12 minute interview, invitations sent via a Telegram bot.

 Interview excerpt

-You reached checkout and then closed the tab.
-What were you thinking at that moment?
+You reached checkout and closed the tab.
+What were you thinking about at that moment?

 Respondent

-I thought — what if it doesn't work for my skin.
-It was my first time on your site.
+I thought — what if it doesn't suit my skin.
+I'm seeing you for the first time.

 Respondent